orbiting/crowdfunding-frontend/README.md

 ## Adaption Checklist

-You'd like do your own crowdfunding?
+You'd like to use this software for your own crowdfunding?

 Here a rough checklist of tasks: